-ISS' Corporate Services division provides advisory services, analytical tools and publications to issuers to enable them to improve shareholder value and reduce risk through the adoption of improved corporate governance practices.
-ISS' Institutional Global Research Department, which is separate from Corporate Services, will not give preferential treatment to, and is under no obligation to support, any proxy proposal of a corporate issuer (whether or not that corporate issuer has purchased products or services from ISS' Corporate Services division).
-No statement from an employee of ISS' Corporate Services should be construed as a guarantee that ISS will recommend that its clients vote in favor of any particular proxy proposal.
+ISS Corporate Services, Inc. (ICS) is a wholly owned subsidiary of Institutional Shareholder Services Inc. (ISS).
+ICS provides advisory services, analytical tools and publications to issuers to enable them to improve shareholder value and reduce risk through the adoption of improved corporate governance practices.
+ISS' Institutional Global Research Department, which is separate from ICS, will not give preferential treatment to, and is under no obligation to support, any proxy proposal of a corporate issuer (whether or not that corporate issuer has purchased products or services from ICS).
+No statement from an employee of ICS should be construed as a guarantee that ISS will recommend that its clients vote in favor of any particular proxy proposal.
+ICS and ISS are subsidiaries of MSCI Inc.

-© 2010, Institutional Shareholder Services Inc. All Rights Reserved.
+© 2011, Institutional Shareholder Services Inc. All Rights Reserved.
 The information contained in this Corporate Governance Rating Report may not be republished, broadcast, or redistributed without the prior written consent of Institutional Shareholder Services Inc and Doğan Yayın Holding.